 I stumbled upon Kristin Neff’s work on self-compassion when I heard her interviewed on an autoimmunity podcast a few years ago.

 Kristin Neff is a pioneering self-compassion researcher, author, and teacher.
-I was so inspired by her philosophy and teachings that I immediately bought her book, Self-Compassion: Stop Beating Yourself Up and Leave Insecurity Behind.
+I was so inspired by her philosophy and teachings that I immediately bought her book, Self-Compassion: The Proven Power of Being Kind to Yourself.

 This is some of what I had learned:

 Self-compassion asks, “what do I need in this moment?”